-As two girls growing up in the Highlands of Papua New Guinea, Co-Founders - Sarah Duckworth and Emma Leahy, have always been inspired by these talented artisans and their craft.
-In fact, as babies we were both carried by these very bilums.
+As two girls growing up in the Highlands of Papua New Guinea, we have always been inspired by these talented artisans and their craft.
+In fact, as babies we were both carried by these very bilums!

 After completing their master pieces, the artisans commute either by foot or bus from rural and remote villages to the closest townships to sell their bilums and baskets (each piece taking weeks-months to complete) with no guarantee of a sale.
 With tourism being a huge contributor to the bilum and basket industry, the artisans rely on sporadic visiting buyers for income - making it hard to earn enough to support themselves and their families.